There was yet another precious gift enfolded into the summer of my mother’s passing–the opportunity to meet the older

-I was put through to the director who happened to be “in the field” that afternoon–an amazing thirty minutes from the hospital where my mother was.
-After I shared the situation, she made the startling offer to go to see my mother and have her sign the release form–on the spot.
+To my surprise, I was put through to the director who happened to be “in the field”–just thirty minutes from where my mother was hospitalized.
+She made the startling offer to go to see my mother and have her sign the release form.

 I could hardly breathe when I hung up.
-But I quickly put in a call to another of my sisters who lived closest to the hospital.
-“Can you go see Mom right now,” I said, “and tell her that the director of the adoption agency is on her way!”
+I quickly put in a call to another of my sisters who lived closest to the hospital.
+“Can you go see Mom right now,” I said, “Tell her that the director of the adoption agency is on her way!
+She’s not going to be happy with me, but she has to sign.”

-Though I was certain that my mother would be completely unnerved by this news–and angry with me–I couldn’t let her face death without knowing about her daughter–good or bad.
+I couldn’t let my mother face death without knowing about her daughter–good or bad.

 A few weeks later, Susan came to meet my mother and my siblings.
-Because I was in my final weeks of pregnancy at the time and living 300 miles away, I missed the reunion.
-They took a family photo with the phone in the hand (I was on the other end) so that all 9 of my mom’s children could be together with her.
+Alas I was in my final weeks of pregnancy at the time and living 300 miles away, so I missed the reunion.
+A family photo was taken (with me on the phone) so that all 9 of my mom’s children could be together with her.

 Though Susan hadn’t ever looked for her birth mother, she felt compelled to come thank her for the life she had been given.
 Her mother had asked to join her, but Susan requested that she wait until another time and brought along her husband and children instead.
 The children spent the visit getting to know their cousins.

-Two months later, Susan returned, this time with her mother.
-They were on the road at 6:00 am to arrive in time for a small private ceremony at the graveyard.
+Two months later, Susan and her mother were on the road at 6:00 am to arrive in time for the private family ceremony at the graveyard.